ibm-cloud-docs/key-protect/set-rotation-policy.md

 Want to learn more about your key rotation options in {{site.data.keyword.keymanagementserviceshort}}?
 Check out [Comparing your key rotation options](/docs/key-protect?topic=key-protect-key-rotation#compare-key-rotation-options) for more information.
 {: tip}

-## Managing rotation polices in the GUI
+## Managing rotation polices in the console
 {: #manage-policies-gui}

-If you prefer to manage policies for your root keys by using a graphical interface, you can use the {{site.data.keyword.keymanagementserviceshort}} GUI.
+If you prefer to manage policies for your root keys by using a graphical interface, you can use the {{site.data.keyword.cloud_notm}} console.

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.